Fabric Commands

 SET LUI_READ_ONE_WHEN_FAIL = true

-Note that this command sets the consistency level on the session level.
+Note that this command sets the consistency level at session level.
 The default value of this parameter is false.

 The following table lists the GET commands: